 He’s been nothing if not an original since debuting in 2003.
-‘What Was I Thinkin'' was his debut single, and it became one of the most original songs of the decade.
-However, he followed that up with seven more No. 1 hits, so there is stiff competition for the top spot on this Top 10 Dierks Bentley Songs list.
+‘What Was I Thinkin” was his debut single, and it became one of the most played songs of the decade.
+However, he followed that up with nine more No. 1 hits, so there is stiff competition for the top spot on this Top 10 Dierks Bentley Songs list.

-Maybe one could call 'Long Trip Alone' Bentley’s dark album, as the first two singles lacked the upbeat traveling rhythm for which he’d become known.
+Maybe one could call Long Trip Alone Bentley’s dark album, as the first two singles lacked the upbeat traveling rhythm for which he’d become known.
 This song about asking a girl to take him back was only a Top 10 hit, but it has maintained a place on country radio better than some of his other ballads.
 “So maybe you could walk with me a while / And maybe I could rest beneath your smile,” he sings.
-Simple lyrics, yet from Bentley’s lips there’s so much more unspoken.
+Simple lyrics, yet from Bentley’s lips, there’s so much more unspoken.

-'Lot of Leavin’ Left to Do'
+“Lot of Leavin’ Left to Do”

 Few artists are as influenced by their producer as Bentley is by Brett Beavers.
-Together, they’ve been enormously successful crafting a sound that borrows from Bakersfield but adds a whole lot of heart.
-For the first time, fans got an idea of how important bluegrass music is on this No. 1 hit and the 'Modern Day Drifter' album.
+Together, they’ve been enormously successful crafting a sound that borrows from Bakersfield, but adds a whole lot of heart.
+For the first time, fans got an idea of how important bluegrass music is on this No. 1 hit and the Modern Day Drifter album.
 He’d go on to include more and more pickin’ and grinnin’ before releasing an entire bluegrass album in 2010.

-'I Wanna Make You Close Your Eyes'
+“I Wanna Make You Close Your Eyes”

 Bentley was well on his way to becoming a heartthrob before this 2009 Top 5 hit.
 It’s a simple love song about falling into a woman’s arms after a long day and then seeing where it goes from there.
 “You can make me work for it girl if you want to / Just leave a trail for me to follow you into the bedroom,” he sings.
-While the 35-year-old might not be your typical country hunk, he sure sings that way in this song.
+While Bentley might not be your typical country hunk, he sure sings that way in this song.

-'Free and Easy (Down the Road I Go)'
+“Free and Easy (Down the Road I Go)”

-After four straight ballads, Bentley fans were ready to have fun again -- and they did during the summer of 2007 with this Top 5 hit.
+After four straight ballads, Bentley fans were ready to have fun again — and they did during the summer of 2007 with this Top 5 hit.
 While this isn’t the song that fans most identify Bentley with, it may be the one he seems most comfortable singing.
 The lyrics seem to fit his personality.
 “I could make a million or wind up broke / Free and easy down the road I go / Can’t take it with you when you go so / Free and easy down the road I go,” he sings.
 It’s a great life philosophy.

-'Come a Little Closer'
+“Come a Little Closer”

-The second single from 'Modern Day Drifter' found Bentley pouring on the romance a la Conway Twitty.
+The second single from Modern Day Drifter found Bentley pouring on the romance a la Conway Twitty.
 Few women could resist the sultry message of this song.
 It was a surprising change of pace for a man who until then had mostly been about uptempo bluegrass inspired rockers.
-“Come a little closer baby / I feel like layin’ you down / On a bed of sweet surrender / Where we can work it all out,” he sings with poetic confidence to open the track, one of our top Dierks Bentley songs.
-'Come a Little Closer' is one of two of his singles to go gold.
+“Come a little closer baby / I feel like layin’ you down / On a bed of sweet surrender / Where we can work it all out,” he sings with poetic confidence to open the track, one of the top Dierks Bentley songs.
+“Come a Little Closer” is one of two of his singles to go Gold.

-'What Was I Thinkin''
+“What Was I Thinkin'”